SUPERINTENDENTS OF SCHOOLS

 |Dr. Stephenson Youngerman||1985-1989|

 |Gary K. Larsen||1994-2012|

 |Dr. Paula Kellerer||2017-|

 NAMPA SCHOOL DISTRICT HISTORY

 Other information was provided by residents of the smaller school districts that combined with Nampa School District.
 Some information was obtained from official Board of Trustees minutes for the Nampa School District.
-Official minutes of Nampa School District Board of Trustees meetings held since June 1898, are on file at the District Office, 619 S. Canyon St., Nampa, Idaho.
+Official minutes of NSD board meetings held since June 1898 are on file at the District Office, 619 S. Canyon St., Nampa, Idaho.

 School days began in Nampa on October 3, 1887.
 Twenty children climbed the wooden outside steps to the second story of a frame building built by Justice of the Peace Bowman on 12th Avenue between Front and First Streets.
 Bowman, described in the Caldwell Tribune as a “fine gentleman”, not only offered his building but also served as the teacher, though he was not qualified.

 Earlier that year Alexander Duffes, Nampa's founder, had traveled from Boise to the Snake River and from the present site of Midway to the site of Kuna, and barely managed to sign up the necessary nine children to form a school district.
 Many heads of Nampa families were saloon keepers and gamblers who didn't care about education and didn't want the expense of a school.

 In April, the first school board, which included Duffes, opened bids for a schoolhouse to cost $1,000.
 It was never built, so classes started in the Bowman building.
 When the new District 37 ran out of money, Duffes paid the teacher from his own pocket.